Skip to main content

 Effective value investing strategies combine several stock valuation methods.
 Investors should screen the overall market for companies trading below their calculated worth.
 The ValueMarkers platform allows sorting by discount to fair price so the most undervalued names appear first.
 This approach reduces hours of manual work and makes it easier to buy stocks at a discount.

 The next step is to run fundamental analysis on the top picks.
-The Piotroski F-Score measures profit and leverage.
+The Piotroski F-Score measures profit and use.
 The Altman Z-Score flags bankruptcy risk.

 Look at earnings reports over the past several years to confirm that future earnings estimates are realistic.
 Rising free cash flow and stable margins support the case.
 Falling numbers weaken the case.